Community Remedies for Properties with Drug-Related Activity

-At least 30 days before an action under this law is brought concerning commercial property, the owner of the property and the tenant, if any, must have received a notice from a person or community association entitled to bring action.
+At least 30 days before an action under this law is brought concerning commercial property, the owner of the property and the tenant, if any, must have received a notice from a person or community association entitled to bring action that a nuisance exists.
 In Baltimore City, the notice must be given 15 days before the action.
 The notice must state the date and time of day the nuisance was first discovered, and the location on the property where the nuisance is allegedly occurring.
-Copies of the notice must be either hand-delivered to the owner and to the tenant, or sent by certified mail to both owner and tenant.
+Copies of the notice must be either hand-delivered to the owner and to the tenant or sent by certified mail to both owner and tenant.

 Read the Law: Md.
 Code, Real Property § 14-120(d)

-Whether or not an adequate remedy exists at law, the court may issue an injunction and order other relief, which may include the following:
+Whether or not an adequate remedy exists at law, the court may, after a hearing, issue an injunction and order other relief.
+This may include:

-- The court, after a hearing, may order a tenant who has knowledge of the existence of the nuisance to vacate the premises within 72 hours; or
+- ordering a tenant who has knowledge of the existence of the nuisance to vacate the premises within 72 hours;

-- The court, after a hearing, may restore possession of the premises to the owner if tenant and owner are both parties to the lawsuit and the tenant has failed to comply with an order of the court issued as part of the lawsuit.
-If the court orders the premises restored to the owner, the court will instruct the sheriff or constable to execute the order within 5 days.
+- restoring possession of the premises to the owner if tenant and owner are both parties to the lawsuit and the tenant has failed to comply with a court order issued as part of the lawsuit (If the court orders the premises restored to the owner, the court will instruct the sheriff or constable to execute the order within 5 days.); or

 Evidence of the general reputation of the property is admissible to corroborate testimony based on personal knowledge or observation, or to corroborate evidence seized during execution of a search and seizure warrant, but it is not sufficient on its own to establish the existence of a nuisance.